expo/expo/docs/pages/development/getting-started.md

 <ImageSpotlight alt="The launcher screen of a development build" src="/static/images/dev-client/launcher-screen.png" style={{ maxWidth: 600}} />

 If a bundler is detected on your local network, or if you've signed in to an Expo account in both `expo-cli` and your development build, you can connect to it directly from this screen.
-Otherwise you can connect by scanning the QR code displayed by Expo CLI.
+Otherwise, you can connect by scanning the QR code displayed by Expo CLI.

 ## Customizing your runtime